biosustain/guidelines/README.md

 In the _Overview_ page (and within the submenu _Operations_) you will find _Auto-shutdown_.
 Enable it whenever possible.

 If your computation takes longer than a day, remember to turn it off for the time needed.
 When the work is done, I encourage re-enabling Auto-shutdown to mitigate unnecessary expenses.

+## Site-to-site VPN tunnel

+To access resources securely when working away from the office, you must use the DTU VPN.

+Resources, including those on Azure, can be made available through the DTU VPN, but this requires action from AIT.

+Contact me at pasdom@dtu.dk and CC your team leader.
+I will coordinate with AIT on your behalf.

 ## Secrets